ericjanto/notes-publisher/content/notes/iaml-lecture.md

     ![To get the corresponding DNF: Take all paths with positive leaves as conjunctions of their nodes and disjunct them](../images/iaml-tree-dnf.png)
 - Decision trees on continuous attributes
   - Decision trees can also deal with continuous-valued attributes:
-    - DT doesn'T split based on value
+    - DT doesn't split based on value
-    - Instead, it tries to pick a **threshold**
+    - Instead, it tries to pick a *threshold*
     - Will go through all possible values for threshold
       - Split on those thresholds ("take all instances where their specific `attribute_value` > threshold")
         - Will split data into two parts, one part contains all instances are lower than threshold, other part the larger instances